Best CRM for Electrical Contractors: Proven Tools for Scheduling, Billing & Growth in 2026

 What CRM do most electrical contractors use?

 The most common CRM tools among electrical contractors vary by size.
-Small contractors (1-5 technicians) frequently use Systeme.io or similar general CRMs for affordability.
-Mid-size contractors (5-20 technicians) commonly use Jobber for its field service focus.
-Large contractors ($1M+ revenue) often use ServiceTitan for comprehensive operations management.
+Small contractors with 1-5 technicians frequently use Systeme.io or similar general CRMs for affordability, mid-size contractors commonly use Jobber, and large contractors often use ServiceTitan for comprehensive operations management.

 How much does CRM software cost for electrical contractors?